mjgpy3/west-music-model/README.md

 # west-music-model
-An F# breakable toy.
+An OCaml breakable toy.
 Surely a weak and incomplete attempt to model music.